-As a U.S. lawful permanent resident (LPR or green card holder), you have access to various forms of public benefits such as SSI, TANF, Social Security, Medicare and more.
+As a U.S. lawful permanent resident (LPR or green card holder), you might be legally able to receive some public benefits, such as SSI, TANF, Social Security, Medicare and more.
 Exactly which ones you're eligible for depends on the length of your U.S. residence and the type of benefit (as described in What Public Benefits Can a Green Card Holder Receive?).
 However, that doesn't make receiving public benefits risk-free.

 If you have relied on public benefits, particularly cash assistance, and you then travel abroad, your green card status could be put into jeopardy upon attempting to reenter the United States.
 You run the risk of being declared a "public charge" by U.S. immigration officials and thus losing your immigration status.

 The legal reason for this is that a public charge can be deemed "inadmissible" to the U.S., in other words ineligible for U.S. entry or a green card.
 This won't affect you while you live in the U.S. with a green card; only after travelling overseas for a certain length of time (described below) and attempting to return, as explained in this article.

 A short trip outside the U.S. won't likely put an LPR's immigration status at risk.
 But receiving certain public benefits can cause problems for LPRs who remain outside of the country for more than 180 days.

 When such people try to return to the United States, immigration officials at the border, airport, or other port of entry will treat them differently than LPRs who've been away for less time.
 In legal terms, the returning LPR is viewed as an applicant for "readmission," who must therefore be inspected for "inadmissibility."